Since 12 February 2019 the official name is “Republic of North Macedonia”

-Key aspects of bilateral relations include the political development of the former Yugoslav Republic (FYR) of Macedonia following independence, Germany’s role as the country’s leading cooperation partner and the close personal ties forged by the approximately 95,000 nationals of the FYR of Macedonia living in Germany.
-A cornerstone of German policy towards the FYR of Macedonia is supporting the country’s integration into the Euro-Atlantic structures and the reforms that this requires, especially as regards the rule of law.
+Key aspects of bilateral relations include the political development of the Republic of North Macedonia following independence, Germany’s role as the country’s leading cooperation partner and the close personal ties forged by the approximately 95,000 nationals of the Republic of North Macedonia living in Germany.
+A cornerstone of German policy towards the Republic of North Macedonia is supporting the country’s integration into the Euro-Atlantic structures and the reforms that this requires, especially as regards the rule of law.

 For many years, there have been lively town twinning arrangements between the capital of the FYR of Macedonia, Skopje, and the German cities of Nuremberg and Dresden.

 Germany is the Republic of North Macedonia’s most important trading partner.
 Germany remains its main export market, with 47 percent of the country’s goods exports going to Germany, while also accounting for the largest share of the country’s imports.
 Germany’s main exports to the FYR of Macedonia are semi-finished products for the textile industry and the car and commercial vehicle sectors.
 Germany’s main imports from the FYR of Macedonia are contract-manufactured vehicle components (catalytic converters and electronic dashboard instruments), textiles, sheet iron and steel, as well as food products.
 In 2016, bilateral trade was worth some 2.9 billion euros, with German exports to the FYR of Macedonia totalling approximately 930 million euros, and German imports from the FYR of Macedonia around 2 billion euros.
 This resulted in a remarkable trade surplus for the FYR of Macedonia, stemming mainly from contract-processing work in the vehicle components sector.